 Make The Most Of Technology

-This may seem like a no-brainer, but in addition to having backup equipment in case of last minute technical difficulties, there are plenty of ways to customize your workspace, even if it’s primarily in a tent, like Green’s.
+This may seem like a no-brainer, but in addition to having backup equipment like asset bank in case of last minute technical difficulties, there are plenty of ways to customize your workspace, even if it’s primarily in a tent, like Green’s.
 For example, when she has to attend a video conference, she uses her cell phone on a tripod.
 Not only does her phone have faster Internet because of its hotspot capabilities, but this setup also allows Green to use her laptop to access essential meeting documents.

 Don’t be afraid to experiment when it comes to technology-based setups.
 But once you find the right solution, it’s best to stick to the tech routine.

 Set A Work Schedule, Even If Your Hours Are Flexible

 Finally, Green says that she has a very specific way of starting her morning so that she has a productive workday each and every day of the week.
 Her routine includes nourishment of both the body and mind.

 “Sure, you could stay in bed all day and not wear pants — or you could wake up early enough to shower, eat a nourishing breakfast, and transition into a working frame of mind,” Green says.
 “I also like to take a solo walk at the end of the workday.
 It simulates a commute and helps me transition to home time.”